nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Default watchlist: AAPL, GOOGL

-This stocks will be added to the watchlist automatically if:
+These stocks will be added to the watchlist automatically if:
 - your watchlist file is corrupted, and you chose to override it
 - your watchlist is empty on startup